Froyle Speedwatch

 What happens to the information collected?

-The Police cannot prosecute (issue points or fines) based on ASW evidence alone, however they can issue warning letters and take action against other vehicle offences and repeated speeders as identified by Speedwatch teams.
-When priorities allow, the Police plan to collate data to target places, times and vehicles for specific attention.
+Police cannot prosecute (issue points or fines) based on ASW evidence alone, however they are investigating what action can be taken against offenders including issuance of warning letters and taking action against repeat speedsters other vehicle offences as identified by the ASW images.
+When priorities allow, the Police plan to use the ASW data to target places, times and vehicles for specific attention with hand held speed guns.
+Drivers of vehicles caught speeding on these would be prosecuted

 EHDC are developing a policy using the ASW cameras across the district to allow them to target the persistent speeders as they move around the East Hampshire district but this is not yet operational.